AugustusClient/Augustus-Wiki/src/content/docs/intro/grim.md

 - Second transaction will be -1
 - Third transaction will be -2
 - If you're standing still, Grim will send 1 transaction every ~2 ticks
+- Can be checked for by typing /grim into chat